josenk/esxi-vm-create/README.md

   By default the Disk Store is set to "LeastUsed".
 This will use the Disk Store with the most free space (in bytes).

+  By default the ISO is set to "None".
+Specify the full path to the ISO image.
+If you specify just the ISO image (no path), the system will attempt to find the ISO image on the DataStores.

-  By default the ISO and Network are set to "None".
+  By default the Network set set to "None".
+A full or partial MAC address can be specified.
+A partial MAC address argument would be 3 Hex pairs which would then be prepended by VMware's OEM "00:50:56".

   By default the VM is powered on.
 If an ISO was specified, then it will boot the ISO image.
-Otherwise, the VM will attempt a PXE boot.
-Use COBBLER, Foreman, Razor, or your favorite provisioning tools.
+Otherwise, the VM will attempt a PXE boot if a Network Interface was specified.
+You could customize the ISO image to specify the kickstart file, or PXE boot using COBBLER, Foreman, Razor, or your favorite provisioning tool.

 Requirements